 Information that we collect from you

-When you work with us, we may collect information such as: your name, contact details and credit or debit card information.
+When you work with us, we may collect information such as your name, marketing preferences and contact details.

 We may collect the following data about you:

-Technical data about how you use our website including your IP address, your login data, details about your browser, length of visit to pages on our website, page views, the number of times you use our website
+- Technical data about how you use our website including your IP address, your login data, details about your browser, length of visit to pages on our website, page views and navigation paths, details about the number of times you use our website